imhicihu/R-on-proxy-server/README.md

 # Rationale #

-This README shows the procedures to run R (and RStudio) inside a proxy server (usually in universities and academics environments).
+* This README shows the procedures to run R (and RStudio) inside a proxy server (usually in universities and academics environments).
+* This guide is a living document that will grow and adapt over time.

 ### What is this repository for? ###